Enjoy the Best of Sri Lanka with our Perfect 3 week Sri Lanka itinerary

 MORNING | Ella Rock is one of Ella’s most popular attractions, and sunrise is the best time to summit.
 You’ll enjoy spectacular views over Ella, Little Adam's Peak, and Ella Gap, illuminated by the golden morning sun.
 Treat yourself to a well-earned fresh coconut at the summit.

-On misty days, low cloud hangs in the valley, giving the whole area a moody, mystical feel.
+On misty days, a low cloud hangs in the valley, giving the whole area a moody, mystical feel.
 It’s just a bridge, but a bloody beautiful one at that.

 If you’re keen to get ’that’ shot, of the train going over the bridge, be there around the following times 9:30, 11:30, 15:30, 16:30, and 17:30 (train times are notoriously unreliable in Sri Lanka, so it may be a little late!).